-After the UICC activation (as defined in clause 6.1) and the Answer To Reset (ATR), the Master File (MF) is implicitly selected and becomes the current directory.
+After the UICC activation and the Answer To Reset (ATR), the Master File (MF) is implicitly selected and becomes the current directory.
 Each file may then be selected by using the SELECT function, using one of the 3 file referencing methods defined in this clause.